Posts

 Advanced Figures

-Without JavaScript, my figures will display as you’d expect of any other site, with the content followed by a figcaption
+Without JavaScript, my figures will display as you’d expect of any other site, with the content followed by a figcaption when present, but with JavaScript, they do a bit more.

 Also, as part of my figures, I have classes set up that allow for censoring or allowing inversion of images.
 On posts like My Experience Biohacking, where there are some slightly bloody images, or situations where I may need to hide a spoiler, I can blur the content until hovered or focused.

-As for inversion, certain images such as graphs may have solid white backgrounds, so it can be beneficial to invert them if the user has selected a dark mode presentation so as to not flashbang them.
-I achieve this with the very simple CSS filter: invert(95%) hue-rotate(180deg)
+As for inversion, certain images, such as graphs, may have solid white backgrounds, so it can be beneficial to invert them if the user has selected a dark mode presentation so as to not flashbang them.
+I achieve this with the very simple CSS filter: invert(95%) hue-rotate(180deg).
+This inverts an item but keeps the colours more or less as they should be by flipping the hue back.

 Scroll Indication

 On viewports with sufficient horizontal space, the indicator is displayed vertically and has a thumb that represents the height of the user’s viewport.
-On narrower viewports, the indicator manifests as a horizontal progress bar at the top of the screen.
+When the vertical indicator is hovered, a percentage value representing progress and heading labels are displayed like a table of contents.
+Clicking a heading label allows jumping to it.

-Ideally, the base of this effect could be achieved using scroll-driven animations with additional JavaScript-based functionality considered progressive enhancement, but that has restrictions if the page has content beyond the main article, such as comments, where one must start implementing overflow: scroll
+Ideally, the base of this effect could be achieved using scroll-driven animations with additional JavaScript-based functionality considered progressive enhancement, but that has restrictions if the page has content beyond the main article (such as comments and navigation), where one must start implementing overflow: scroll hackery, so, alas, it currently requires JavaScript to achieve.

-Once again, you can view my reference implementation on CodePen and the code as used on this site in scroll-indicator.js
+Once again, you can view my reference implementation on CodePen and the code as used on this site in scroll-indicator.js.

 My entire site is fully searchable thanks to the wonderful Pagefind.
 Each page on my site includes well-defined metadata that permits further filtering and exclusion from results as necessary, which is excellent for being able to narrow down a result.